A Ghostwriter is someone who does the writing in an author’s stead. There are many reasons to hire a ghostwriter:

 You don’t have the time or the expertise:

 Would you replace your chef with your driver?
-After all, it’s just cooking, same thing goes for writing.
-Everyone can write, you might say, but storytelling is a muscle you build overtime, as mastery is something built in dedication.
-If you want the best out of your story you may want to hire a Ghostwriter to improve your storytelling delivery or, you can get one as your writing coach.
+Thinking, after all, it’s just cooking?
+The same thing goes for writing.
+Everyone can write, you might think, but storytelling is a muscle you build over time, as mastery is something built in dedication.
+If you want the best out of your story, you may want to hire a Ghostwriter to improve your storytelling delivery, or you can get a writing coach.

 Parts of your story may trigger you:

 Your story will not fare well if it is told in pieces or is told without emotion.
-Some authors recounting horrible experiences may choose to severe themselves from what they felt, writing a cold bland piece.
-It is best to recount, record or write a journal for an expert to reconstruct, giving your story a better chance at being appreciated by your readers.
+Some authors recounting horrible experiences may choose to sever themselves from what they felt, writing a cold, bland piece.
+It is best to recount, record, or write a journal for an expert to reconstruct, giving your story a better chance at being appreciated by your readers.

 But this Article is not about the reasons for choosing a Ghostwriter.
 It is about the things a good ghostwriter should do: